Anti Harassment and Bullying Training

 All companies who employ staff must have an “Anti-Harassment and Bullying Policy”.
-Companies must also show a commitment to providing a working environment free from harassment and bullying.
-Employees must respect the rights of their co-workers and follow codes of behaviour set out in the policy.
+Companies must also demonstrate a commitment to providing a working environment free from harassment and bullying.
+Employees must understand and follow codes of behaviour that respects the rights of their co-workers.
+These rights should be clearly set out in the company’s anti-harassment and bullying policy.
 Staff should understand the potential consequence of any abusive behaviour towards co-workers.
 Managers should also observe the requirements of the policy.
 If they are unfamiliar with the procedures, they should consider taking an anti harassment and bullying training course.
 This will help them to understand their responsibilities to all employees under the policy.

 “Harassment refers to any threatening conduct that has the purpose of violating a person’s dignity.
 It can by physical, verbal or non-verbal and creates an intimidating, hostile or humiliating environment for the target.”

 “Bullying is offensive, intimidating, malicious or insulting behaviour.
-It is an abuse of power that can make a person feel humiliated, undermined or threatened.”
+It involves the misuse of power that can make a person feel vulnerable, humiliated, undermined or threatened.”

 Formal Complaint Procedure

 The complainant should submit their complaint in writing to their line manager.
 They should include names, dates, witnesses to the abuse and any relevant information to the case up to the current date.
 They should also include details of any previous attempts at a resolution.
 The company will then appoints a manager as the investigating officer.
 The manager must then conduct the complaint thoroughly, objectively and impartially.
 Each party meets with the investigating officer who investigates the complaint.
 All parties have permission to take a representative to the meeting with them.